aleen42/PersonalWiki/qa/difference_between_storage.md

 ## Differences between Cookie, localStorage, and sessionStorage [Back](./qa.md)

-They are all used to store data into local.
+They are all used to store data into local storage.

 **Cookie** is always used to store data, which can identify a user, into local clients (like browsers) with encryption, and they will be cleared after a expired time.
 The most important thing you should know is that **Cookie** will be in HTTP requests head, which will be transferred between **Server** and **Client**. (**< 4kb**)